popsim-consortium/demes-spec/docs/specification.md

 sequentially in the order that they are specified in the model.

 sources
-: The list of deme IDs of the migration sources.
+: The list of deme names of the migration sources.

 dest
-: The deme ID of the migration destination.
+: The deme name of the migration destination.

 time
 : The time of migration, in ``time_units`` before the present.